Introduction to Icelandair Saga Class

 Short & Medium Haul

-Saga Premium consistently delivers an elevated experience on short and medium-haul flights.
+Saga Premium consistently delivers an elevated experience on short and medium-haul flights, making it a standout choice even for a short flight.
+The product offers a premium experience that goes beyond what passengers might typically expect on a domestic flight within the United States, with larger seats, enhanced amenities, and attentive service.
 While long-haul competitors offer fully flat beds, Icelandair’s regional and European routes stand out for their superior Business Class product.
 Alongside Turkish Airlines, Icelandair is one of the few European carriers to provide genuine Business Class seats—far surpassing the typical Euro-Business standard.
-Passengers can expect a full beverage program, quality meals, and in-seat entertainment even on brief journeys between Iceland and Europe.
+The seat and amenities are well-suited for a daytime flight, providing opportunities for rest and relaxation even on shorter journeys.
+Passengers can expect a full beverage program, quality meals, and in-seat entertainment even on brief journeys between Iceland and Europe, making it an interesting counterpoint to SAS Premium Economy (SAS Plus) for value-focused travelers.

 Sustainability